Public Interest Careers

 International Public Interest Law is a growing field of interest.
 The largest number of lawyers are either working for international organizations, such as the United Nations, or human rights organizations in the U.S. or abroad, such as Amnesty International.
 The focus of such work can range from criminal defense to an analysis of new comprehensive treaties on civil and political rights.
 Opportunities for full-time employment remain few.
 Students are advised to gain some international experience as well as fluency in at least one foreign language.

 The timing and hiring process for public interest positions can be as varied as the many types of organizations.
-Unlike large law firms, most public interest organizations cannot make permanent job offers a year in advance of employment.
-Most public interest employers make offers much closer to the actual employment date, often in the late Spring or Summer.
-For Summer internship positions, the process usually begins in the late Fall and continues through the Spring.
-There are some important exceptions to this rule, such as the larger Public Defender Offices and post-graduate Fellowship Opportunities, which have early Fall deadlines.
+Unlike large law firms, many public interest organizations cannot make permanent job offers a year in advance of employment.
+Public interest employers may make offers much closer to the actual employment date, often in the late Spring or Summer.
+For Summer internship positions, the process usually begins in the Fall and continues through the Spring.
+There are some important exceptions to this rule, such as the Federal Government Honors Programs, larger Public Defender Offices and post-graduate Fellowship Opportunities, which have early Fall deadlines.

 Many public interest organizations participate in the two public interest/government recruitment programs (Gov/PI) that are held each year in Boston for BC Law students.
 One is held at Boston College Law School in October (Fall interviewing); the other is held at Suffolk Law School in early January (Spring interviewing).
 The list of participating employers will be posted in Symplicity.

-A national public interest job fair sponsored by Equal Justice Works (EJW) is also held each year in DC, typically in October.
+A national public interest job fair sponsored by Equal Justice Works (EJW) is also held each year in DC, in October.
 Hundreds of employers participate, primarily for summer internships.
-Students must contact the employers directly to schedule an interview.
+Students must apply through an online system found here.

 There are also several online soureces for Public Interst job searches.
 Opportunities sent directly to the Boston College Law School Office of Career Services are posted regularly on Symplicity.
 Students can also access the Public Services Jobs Database (PSJD), a unique online clearinghouse for law students and lawyers to connect with public interest job listings and career-building resources.
 More information about PSJD can be found here.